 N2.
 Responses to 7.6a(2) might include financial statement issues and risks, important internal and external auditor recommendations, and management's responses to these matters.
-For some non-profit organisations, results of IRD audits also might be included.
+For some nonprofit organizations, results of IRS 990 audits also might be included.

 N3.
 Regulatory and legal compliance results (7.6a[3]) should address requirements described in 1.2b.
-Workforce-related occupational health and safety results (e.g., OSH-reportable incidents) should be reported in 7.4a(4).
+Workforce-related occupational health and safety results (e.g., Occupational Safety and Health

+Administration [OSHA] reportable incidents) should be reported in 7.4a(4).

 N4.
-For examples of measures of ethical behaviour and stakeholder trust (7.6a[4]), see Item 1.2, Note 4.
+For examples of measures of ethical behavior and stakeholder trust (7.6a[4]), see Item 1.2, Note 4.

 N5.
-Responses to 7.6a(5) should address your organisation's societal responsibilities discussed in 1.2b(1) and 1.2c(1), as well as support of the key communities discussed in 1.2c(1) as well as support of the key communities discussed in 1.2c(2).
-Measures of contributions to societal well-being might include reduced energy consumption; the use of renewable energy resources, recycled water, and alternative approaches to conserve resources (e.g., increased audio and video conferencing); and the global use of enlightened labour practices.
+Responses to 7.6a(5) should address your organization's societal responsibilities discussed in 1.2b(1) and 1.2c(1), as well as support of the key communities discussed in 1.2c(2).
+Measures of contributions to societal well-being might include reduced energy consumption; the use of renewable energy resources, recycled water, and alternative approaches to conserve resources (e.g., increased audio and video conferencing); and the global use of enlightened labor practices.